icebreaker/wowiconify/README.md

 Getting Started
 ---------------
-This is highly unoptimized and was thrown together in a couple of hours just for funsies.
+This is highly unoptimized and was thrown together in a couple of hours just for funsies as an experiment.

 Keep that in mind before you use any of it in a _production_ setting.

 ### Linux/macOS
 ```bash